CLSherrod/clsherrod.github.io/_posts/2008-08-20-test-for-authenticity.md

 date: 2008-08-20
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - marketing
-permalink: "/test-for-authenticity/"
+permalink: /test-for-authenticity/
 ---
 I was reading Seth Godin's article about Real vs Slick and it my mind thought people resonate with real people.
 They like authentic people.
 That is why a lot of Internet Marketers are not highly thought of.
 Kinda of like used car sales people.
 People like real people.
 Not flashy marketers but real people that happen to market.